Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Holdout-Loss-Based Data Selection via In-context Learning

-Accordingly, each training example's contribution can be measured by the holdout loss in \Eqref{eq:greedy-formulation}.
-To compute this holdout loss without performing actual training, we adopt an approximation derived by \citet{mindermann2022prioritized} in the general supervised learning setting, based on probabilistic modeling.
-Specifically, considering the negative log-likelihood as the loss function ($\loss(\mathbf{y} \mid \mathbf{x}; \bm{\theta}) = - \log p(\mathbf{y} \mid \mathbf{x}; \bm{\theta})$), and, applying Bayes' rule under the conditional independence assumption, the holdout loss of the model trained with a particular example can be approximated as (see Appendix~\ref{app:derivation} for a reproduction of the derivation in \cite{mindermann2022prioritized}) \footnote{This Bayesian framework also extends to pairwise preference data (e.g., for DPO and simPO), where $\mathbf{y}$ represents a preference pair $(\mathbf{y}_w, \mathbf{y}_l)$ with $\mathbf{y}_w \succ \mathbf{y}_l$, and the loss is defined correspondingly for the chosen preference learning model (e.g., Bradley-Terry as used in DPO).} :
+To avoid explicit retraining when evaluating the holdout loss in \eqref{eq:greedy-formulation}, we build on the Bayesian formulation introduced by \citet{mindermann2022prioritized}.
+Specifically, considering the negative log-likelihood as the loss function ($\loss(\mathbf{y} \mid \mathbf{x}; \bm{\theta}) = - \log p(\mathbf{y} \mid \mathbf{x}; \bm{\theta})$), and, applying Bayes' rule under the conditional independence assumption, the holdout loss of the model trained with a particular example can be expressed as (see Appendix~\ref{app:derivation} for a reproduction of the derivation in \cite{mindermann2022prioritized}) \footnote{This Bayesian framework also extends to pairwise preference data (e.g., for DPO and simPO), where $\mathbf{y}$ represents a preference pair $(\mathbf{y}_w, \mathbf{y}_l)$ with $\mathbf{y}_w \succ \mathbf{y}_l$, and the loss is defined correspondingly for the chosen preference learning model (e.g., Bradley-Terry as used in DPO).} :

 where we use $\Loss$ for losses over a set, and $\loss$ for the per-example loss.
 Omitting the term independent of $(\mathbf{x}, \mathbf{y})$ and reversing the sign, we define the remaining expression as the \emph{holdout-loss score} of each example at step $t$: